 Tom Oberheim is one of the big names in the analog synth world.
-He’s being creating awesome synths since the 70s.
+He’s been creating awesome synths since the 70s.
 His first success was the SEM (Synthesizer Expander Module), which also, is probably one of the most cloned vintage synths out there in the hardware world.
-In the software world, Artudia has managed to create a very faithful recreation of this iconic synth, with, as usual, lots of extras.
-Lets check it out!
+In the software world, Arturia has managed to create a very faithful recreation of this iconic synth, with, as usual, lots of extras.
+Let’s check it out!

 Next is the famous state variable VCF from Oberheim.
-This is a 2-pole 12dB per octave resonant filter which can be set to anything from LPF to HPF with Notch in the centre position of the encoder, and a separate BPF possition.
-Modulation for the VCF can be set both positive and negative amounts, and sources for this, are: Envelope 2, LFO 1 or LFO 2.
+This is a 2-pole 12dB per octave resonant filter which can be set to anything from LPF to HPF with a Notch in the center position of the encoder and a separate BPF position.
+Modulation for the VCF can be set both positive and negative amounts, and sources for this, are Envelope 2, LFO 1 or LFO 2.

-Speaking of envelope generators and LFOs, there are two sets of ADS EGs, and two LFOs.
-LFO 1 will output just a Triangle wave, and you can set set its speed from 0.01 Hz to 13 Hz, so, no audio rate in here, the same happens to LFO 2, but, this, can output Sine, Ramp or Sqaure, also, it can fade in and be retriggered by key.
-Both LFOs, can be sync’d to clock for musical values.
+Speaking of envelope generators and LFOs, there are two sets of ADS EGs and two LFOs.
+LFO 1 will output just a Triangle wave, and you can set its speed from 0.01 Hz to 13 Hz, so, no audio rate in here, the same happens to LFO 2, but, this, can output Sine, Ramp or Square, also, it can fade in and be retriggered by key.
+Both LFOs can be synced to the clock for musical values.

 Controllers and arpeggiator.

-Left hand controllers include portamento on/off and time, a master tune, and an arpeggiator, which can of course sync to external clock.
-This has four modes, as well as four octaves range; modes are up, down, up and down and random, there’s a hold function for latching notes, but it won’t add new notes, instead, it will release previous notes.
+Left-hand controllers include portamento on/off and time, a master tune, and an arpeggiator, which can of course sync to the external clock.
+This has four modes, as well as four octaves range; modes are up, down, up and down, and random, there’s a hold function for latching notes, but it won’t add new notes, instead, it will release previous notes.

 As usual in Arturia’s V emulations, there’s an OPEN button, which indeed opens a whole new world.
-You will find six extra modules in here which are Keyboard Follow, this, will make us change how some parameters react to different notes, parameters here are VCO2 Fine tune, VCF resonance, ENV 2 decay, ENV 2 attack, and LFO 1 frequency.
+You will find six extra modules here which are Keyboard Follow, this will make us change how some parameters react to different notes, parameters here are VCO2 Fine-tune, VCF resonance, ENV 2 decay, ENV 2 attack, and LFO 1 frequency.

-On the right side, we have controls for each of the effects, for overdrive there’s a drive and a damping knob, for Chorus, two shapes to choose from – sine and noise – rate, depth, feedback, spread and delay, and a button for tempo sync.
-Finally, for Delay, you can control left and right individual times and feedbacks, as well as buttons for link both channels, and ping pong, finally, theres a damping knob and tempo sync button.
+On the right side, we have controls for each of the effects, for overdrive, there’s a drive and a damping knob, for Chorus, two shapes to choose from – sine and noise – rate, depth, feedback, spread and delay, and a button for tempo sync.
+Finally, for Delay, you can control left and right individual times and feedbacks, as well as buttons for linking both channels, and ping pong, finally, there’s a damping knob and tempo sync button.